florianhartung/wasm-for-plugin-systems/work/sections/generic_requirements.typ

 *Visual Studio Code*'s plugin system performs with average scores of 3 across performance, plugin size and plugin isolation.
 It provides good plugin portability from its usage of web technology, but is not able to provide a lot of plugin language interoperability due to the limitation to JavaScript/TypeScript.
 The plugin system used in all *IntelliJ-based IDEs* achieves similar scores for performance and plugin size, however it does not provide any plugin isolation.
-It is able to achieve the same plugin portability as VS Code and a higher score for plugin language interoperability because it allows any JVM-based languages for plugins.
+It is able to achieve the same plugin portability as VS Code and a higher score for plugin language interoperability because it allows any JVM-based language for plugins.
 *Notepad++* is another text editor with efficiency in mind.
 This shows, because it achieves the highest score for performance with plugin sizes that are negligible in practice.
-However it provides terrible plugin isolation and plugin portability due to plugins consisting of natively compiled machine code.
+However it provides no plugin isolation and plugin portability due to plugins consisting of natively compiled machine code.
 On the other hand, native machine code also acts as a universal compilation target, allowing pretty much every other technology to be compiled into a plugin.
 This allows for an optimal plugin language interoperability.
 *VST3* is a standard for a plugin system technology.